sustainablesardinia/manifesto/eng/initiative.md

 ==============

-Sardinia Sustainability wants to be a network of people who work towards sustainable development in Sardinia by analising and visualising data.
+Sardinia Sustainability wants to be a network of people who work towards sustainable development in Sardinia by analysing and visualising data.
 The initiative is open to everybody and it's multi-disciplinary, involving a range of subjects: from ecology to linguistics, from economics to archaeology.